How to get to the Shimanami kaido cycling route. Guide and route information.

 One great thing about the boat is it’s geared for cyclists and offers a few nice services to make traveling by bike pretty easy.

-Firstly, there is a bike stand and pump at the Osaka ferry terminal giving you a place to put your bike while you get your ticket organized.
+There is a bike stand and pump at the Osaka ferry terminal giving you a place to put your bike while you get your ticket organized.

 The bike stand at Nanko ferry terminal.

 Being able to take your bike on the ferry as it is means you can pretty much roll on and roll off.
-In the evening I walked it on but in the morning I clipped in and rolled off the boat onto the wharf which was a nice way to start the ride.

 They prepare a pretty thick blanket on the ground so you can lay your bike down on the side.